Jeremy Jones (pool player)

 Jeremy Jones (born April 30, 1971, in Baytown, Texas) is a professional pool player.
 He was the 1998 US Open One Pocket champion, the 2003 US Open 9 Ball champion, and has represented Team USA in the Mosconi Cup on seven occasions.
 Jones was the runner-up at the 1999 WPA World Nine-ball Championship losing 13–8 to Nick Varner in the final.

 Personal life

 Jones was first introduced to pool at the age of 17, while he was working as a pizza delivery man in Houston, Texas.
 He then went on to quit his delivery job and got a job at a game room, in order to be able to play pool for free.

 After playing pool with friends for many years, Jones began competing in amateur tournaments around the United States.

 In 1997, Jones won the BCA National 8-Ball Masters, finishing as runner-up the previous year.
 In 2008 he won the BCA 9-Ball Open.

-He is currently married to Amy Jones and they currently reside in Dallas, Texas.
+He married Amy Jones and they reside in Dallas, Texas.

 Jones starred in the sports documentary, "The Tale of Texas Pool", released on December 25, 2024.